nofelmahmood/Seam/README.md

 Seam keeps the CoreData store in sync with the CloudKit Servers.
 It let's you know when the sync operation starts and finishes by throwing the following two notifications.
 - SMStoreDidStartSyncOperationNotification
 - SMStoreDidFinishSyncOperationNotification

-#### Conflict Resolution Policies
-In case of any sync conflicts, Seam exposes 4 conflict resolution policies.

-- ClientTellsWhichWins

-This policy requires you to set syncConflictResolutionBlock block of SMStore.
-You get both versions of the record as arguments.
-You do whatever changes you want on the second argument and return it.

-- ServerRecordWins

-This is the default.
-It considers the server record as the true record.

-- ClientRecordWins

-This considers the client record as the true record.

-- KeepBoth

-This saves both versions of the record.

 ### What it does support